itsraghz/springboot-quote-mgnt-system/src/main/resources/quotes.md

 * Efforts are better than words. #Motivation #Advice
 * Behind every overnight success are years of unsuccessful attempts. #Motivation #success
 * Trust is like paper; once it's crumpled, it can never be perfect again. #Trust #Motivation #relationship #Advice #Life
-* Experience tells you what to do, Confidence allows you to do it. #Experience #Motivation #Confidence
 * Time just shows us who and what matters. #Time #Reality #Life
 * Life doesn't give you second chances.
 It gives you a new 24 hours.
 What you do with it is up to you.
 Make it count. #Life #Advice #Motivation #Optimism
 * Sometimes you have to go through the worst to get the best.
 Be patient.
 Your day will come. #Motivation #Optimism  #Advice #Life